Preventive Care at Healcove: Why Prevention Is Cheaper Than Repair

 What Prevention Actually Means

-Preventive care is not about treating something that does not exist.
-It is about maintaining how the body functions over time.
+Preventive care is not about treating something that isn’t there.
+It helps maintain how your body moves, recovers, and adapts over time.

 This may include: